uc-r/uc-r.github.io/analytics/predictive/ts_exploration.md

 ##   9.321  74.135 135.461 122.080 176.752 227.641
 ```

 You can also use the `frequency()` function to get the number of observations per unit time.
-This example returns 4 which means the data is recorded on a quarterly interval.
+This example returns 4 which means the data are recorded on a quarterly interval.

 ```r